 Drug testing is a regular part of the hiring process and a person may also be drug tested for various other reasons.
-If you or a loved one is abusing drugs, it’s extremely likely that the drugs you are using will be detected by a urine, hair, or blood test.
+If you or a loved one is abusing drugs, the drugs you are using will likely be detected by a urine, hair, or blood test.

 While the best way to pass a drug test for employment is to permanently quit all drug use, many people still want to know how long different drugs stay in the body.
 First, we’ll review the different factors that affect how long drugs stay in your system and then we’ll take a quick look at how drug tests work.

 A drug test may detect certain substances in the body over time depending on several different factors.
 Drug detection times will vary greatly from person to person, based on how their body metabolizes each drug and the type of drug test that was used.
 Hair follicle tests, urine tests, and blood/saliva tests are some of the most common drug testing methods.

 |The rate at which a person metabolizes a drug will depend on their:|

 Even taking these factors into consideration, medical experts can’t provide exact detection times for drugs, as there are too many different variables.
 They can, however, provide accurate estimations for the length of time a drug may be detectable in hair, blood, saliva, and urine.

 How Do Drug Tests Wor?

 When a person ingests a drug, it is absorbed into the digestive tract and spread out into the various tissues of the body.
 Drugs that are injected, inhaled, or snorted, immediately penetrate the tissues.
 A drug test is a type of test that can be administered to determine if a person has used an addictive substance like cocaine, marijuana, alcohol, among others.
 These tests work by analyzing biological specimens like urine, blood, saliva, or hair to detect the substance(s).2